GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ![image](https://user-images.githubusercontent.com/72948843/206748495-8f888af0-a3e9-4681-b028-6a6f6af57677.png)

-* Follow this link to <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/airsoft-workshop-database-schema-shopping-model.png" target="_blank"><b><i>"The Airsoft Workshop Database Schema Shopping Model"</i></b></a> in the assets folder.
+* Follow this link to <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/airsoft-workshop-database-schema-shopping-model.png" target="_blank">**"The Airsoft Workshop Database Schema Shopping Model"**</a> in the assets folder.

 ![image](https://user-images.githubusercontent.com/72948843/206748576-b452b29e-01da-4406-92b7-5a0bbaa6187d.png)

-* Follow this link to <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/airsoft-workshop-database-schema-services-model.png" target="_blank"><b><i>"The Airsoft Workshop Database Schema Services Model"</i></b></a> in the assets folder.
+* Follow this link to <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/airsoft-workshop-database-schema-services-model.png" target="_blank">**"The Airsoft Workshop Database Schema Services Model"**</a> in the assets folder.

 These are the final versions of the models.
 They were updated during development to help fit the needs of what I was trying to build.
 Having a good database schema, helps with the production of a functional website.
-An example of this was adapting the models helped build a more robust database and install the wishlist capability.
-To implement a the wishlist functionality, an alteration was made to my product model.
-I created a relational table that with that of the user profile model by adding a "user wishlist" field to the product model.
-This is created in practice by a "ManyToManyField" which made it very easy to implement the logic for this wishlist feature.
+An example of this was adapting the models helped build a more robust database and install the Wishlist capability.
+To implement a the Wishlist functionality, an alteration was made to my product model.
+I created a relational table that with that of the user profile model by adding a "user Wishlist" field to the product model.
+This is created in practice by a "ManyToManyField" which made it very easy to implement the logic for this Wishlist feature.

 [Back to Top](<#contents>)